GabeScott/standard-works-vault/General Conference/1992 April - An Attitude of Gratitude.md

 Even today when we sing that old favorite—

-Thanks for the Sabbath School.
+>Thanks for the Sabbath School.
 Hail to the day

-When evil and error are fleeing away.
+>When evil and error are fleeing away.

-Thanks for our teachers who labor with care
+>Thanks for our teachers who labor with care

-That we in the light of the gospel may share.
+>That we in the light of the gospel may share.

-(Hymns, 1985, no. 278.)
+>

 —we think of Lucy Gertsch, our Sunday School teacher, for we loved Lucy, and Lucy loved us.

 Let us ever have an attitude of gratitude for our teachers.

-Fourth, let us have gratitude for our friends.
-Our most cherished friend is our partner in marriage.
+Fourth, let us have gratitude for our *friends.* Our most cherished friend is our partner in marriage.
 This old world would be so much better off today if kindness and deference were daily a reflection of our gratitude for wife, for husband.

-The Lord spoke the word friend almost with a reverence.
-He said, “Ye are my friends, if ye do whatsoever I command you.”
-(John 15:14.)
+The Lord spoke the word *friend* almost with a reverence.
+He said, “Ye are my friends, if ye do whatsoever I command you” ([[John 15.14|John 15:14]]).

 True friends put up with our idiosyncrasies.
 They have a profound influence in our lives.